 10.6 FREAK WAVE PARAMETERS The parameters that have been described so far all provide information on the average properties of the sea state.
 In recent years, there has been a considerable effort to understand extreme events such as freak waves.
 An individual wave is regarded as a freak wave when its height is larger than twice the significant wave height.
 Clearly, in order to be able to describe such extreme events, knowledge on the statistical properties of the sea surface is required.
 Recent work has presented a general framework that relates the shape of the probability distribution function of the surface elevation to the mean sea state as described by the two-dimensional frequency spectrum.
 Under normal circumstances, the surface elevation pdf has approximately a Gaussian shape, but in the exceptional circumstances that the waves are sufficiently nonlinear and that the wave spectrum is narrow in both frequency and direction, considerable deviations from Normality may occur, signalling increased probability for freak waves.
 10.6.1 Kurtosis of the Sea Surface Elevation The deviations from Normality are measured in terms of the kurtosis C_4 (parameter 252) of the surface elevation.
-The determination of this parameter from the wave spectrum is described in Chapter 8 of part VII of the IFS documentation, and it is shown that in the narrow-band approximation the kurtosis depends on the Benjamin-Feir Index BFI and the directional width δ{ω} at the peak of the wave spectrum with some correction for shallow water effects. $$C_4 = C_4^{dyn} + \frac{\kappa_4}{8}.
-(10.39)$$ where $$\kappa_4 = \kappa{40} + \kappa{04} + 2\kappa{22}$$ .
+The determination of this parameter from the wave spectrum is described in Chapter 8 of part VII of the IFS documentation.
+It has been revised a few times, the latest formulation is based on CY46R1 and it is shown that $$C_4 = C_4^{dyn} + C_4^{bound} (10.39)$$ where C_4^{dyn} is given by 8.24 and C_4^{bound} by 8.22 In the operational model, the kurtosis C_4 is restricted to the range $-0.25 < C_4 < 0.25$.